A friend knows you as you are, understands where you have been, accepts who you have become, and still gently invites you to grow.

 - Tiny Buddha (tinybuddha.com): Offers articles and stories on relationships, mindfulness, and personal growth, often touching on themes of authenticity, empathy, and acceptance.

-- The Gottman Institute Blog (gottman.com/blog): While the blog focuses on romantic relationships, many of the principles discussed apply to friendships, especially in communication, trust, and emotional connection.
+- The Gottman Institute Blog (gottman.com/blog): While the blog focuses on romantic relationships, many of its principles apply to friendships, particularly in communication, trust, and emotional connection.

 - Brené Brown's Website (brenebrown.com): Features resources on vulnerability, courage, shame, and empathy.